xplshn/dbin/README.md

-    DBIN_INSTALL_DIR   If present, it must contain a valid directory path DBIN_NOTRUNCATION  If present, and set to ONE (1), string truncation will be disabled DBIN_REOWN         If present, and set to ONE (1), it makes dbin update programs that may not have been installed by dbin DBIN_REPO_URLS     If present, it must contain one or more repository URLS ended in / separated by ;
+    DBIN_INSTALL_DIR   If present, it must contain a valid directory path DBIN_NOTRUNCATION  If present, and set to ONE (1), string truncation will be disabled DBIN_REOWN         If present, and set to ONE (1), it makes dbin update programs that may not have been installed by dbin DBIN_NOCONFIG      If present, and set to ONE (1), it makes dbin use its builtin config, it won't create or read an existing one
-    DBIN_METADATA_URLS If present, it must contain one or more repository's metadata url separated by ;
+    DBIN_REPO_URLS     If present, it must contain one or more repository's index file urls separated by ;

 ```